parthenon-hpc-lab/parthenon/docs/building.md

 #### Allocate Node

-RZAnasel is a homogeneous cluster consiting of 2,376 nodes with the IBM Power9 architecture with 44 nodes per core and 4 Nvidia Volta GPUs per node.
+[RZAnsel](https://hpc.llnl.gov/hardware/platforms/rzansel) is a homogeneous cluster consisting of 2,376 nodes with the IBM Power9 architecture with 44 nodes per core and 4 Nvidia Volta GPUs per node.
 To allocate an interactive node: